Manuel-Steinberg/Audit/Design.md

 - [ ] place opposite elements ("Delete" / "Add") far away from each other
 - [ ] use space between related buttons/button-groups
 - [ ] put related things together
+- [ ] do not hide mandatory input fields
 - [ ] right click popups safe traveling distance with the mouse
 - [ ] popup elements should be ordered by plausability of clicking
 - [ ] use microinteractions wisely